Get Tech Tips

 Connecting Transformers in Parallel

-If you are anything like me (and heaven help you if you are), whenever someone says something like that, a cartoon in your head starts playing.
+If you are anything like me (and heaven help you if you are), a cartoon in your head starts playing whenever someone says something like that.

-The truth is you can connect two transformers together so long as you are careful, but you need to know why you're doing it and then do it properly.
+The truth is that you can connect two transformers so long as you are careful, but you need to know why you're doing it.
+Then, of course, you need to do it properly.

-Transformers have a VA (Volt-amps) rating that dictates how many volt-amps (volts x amps, which is watts simplistically but there is a more complicated reason it is called VA in transformers that we won't get into here) the transformer can handle on the secondary.
+Transformers have a VA (volt-amps) rating that dictates how many volt-amps the transformer can handle on the secondary.
+(Volt-amps, mathematically represented as volts x amps, are watts simplistically, but there is a more complicated reason they are called VA in transformers.
+However, we won't get into that here.)

-So with a 75VA transformer, you can run a maximum of 3.125 Amps, if you needed more power you would need to either go get a larger, more expensive transformer or…. you could connect another identical one in parallel.
-If you connected two 75VA transformers in parallel you would then have 150VA of secondary capacity which can be necessary in some cases with multistage commercial units or some large accessories.
+So, with a 75VA transformer, you can run a maximum of 3.125 amps.
+If you need more power, you would need to either get a larger, more expensive transformer or connect another identical one in parallel.
+If you connected two 75VA transformers in parallel, you would then have 150VA of secondary capacity, which can be necessary in some cases with multistage commercial units or some large accessories.

-In this case, parallel simply means connecting the two primary and secondary windings together in the exact same way like we show above… Pretty easy
+In this case, parallel simply means connecting the two primary and secondary windings exactly as we show above.

 It is SUPER important to get the polarity exactly the same and use two transformers with identical winding turns in the primary and secondary and identical secondary coil impedance (resistance).

 To be even safer, connect the primary windings first and check the secondary's against one another with a voltmeter before actually connecting them to the system.
-For a typical 24v secondary you can connect the two common wires to ground to act as a stable reference first then check the two R or Hot side leads to one another and then to common.
+For a typical 24v secondary, you can connect the two common wires to ground to act as a stable reference first, and then you can check the two R or hot side leads to one another and then to common.
 They should read 0v to one another and 24v to common.
-If you get anything other than 0v from hot to hot then you want to recheck your primary wiring and ensure that they are exactly the same.
+If you get anything other than 0v from hot to hot, you want to recheck your primary wiring and ensure they are exactly the same.